Softpanorama

 Despite being the leader in classic OFM implementations FAR is a relative newcomer and is one of the youngest implementations discussed in this book.

-The greatest idea implemented in FAR is a concept of a plug-in -- the concept similar to Netscape.
-In this respect1 FAR is a unique OFM and for some time had no competitors.
-Several dozens plug-ins for FAR already exist (see links below) Now other OFMs use this concept too (Total Commander, etc)
+The greatest idea implemented in FAR is a concept of plug-ins -- a concept similar to Netscape.
+In this respect1 FAR was pioneer implementer of this feature.
+For a long time FAR had no competitors and was the only OFM with a rich set of plug-in.
+Several dozens plug-ins for FAR were available almost instantly.
+Now several other OFMs use this concept too (Total Commander in one example)

 The greatest idea implemented in FAR is a concept of a plug-in -- the concept similar to Netscape.
-In this respect FAR is a unique OFM and until recently has no competitors (since 2001 or v.
-4.5) Total Commander supports plug-ins too and there is a possibility of using Total Commander plug-ins with FAR).
+In this respect FAR is a unique OFM and until recently has no competitors.
+Only since 2001 or v.
+4.5 Total Commander started to support plug-ins too in a fairly compatible way.

 Name Author Description